 “I am happy, and I have the greatest parents.
 Miami is gonna to be fine.”

 That night, as I sat in my window, I think about all that happened since leaving Alaska.
 I’m now fifteen.
-That didn’t mean I’m any different.
-I’m sure doing things I can’t imagine I’d do while still in Anchorage.
+That doesn’t mean I’m any different.
+I’m sure doing things I couldn’t imagine I’d do while still in Anchorage.
 Am I a sex maniac?
 Or, am I so irresistible that girls and guys can’t leave me alone?
 Do I want to be left alone?
 Can I even tell the difference between sex and love?
 Do I still love Joey?
 Yes, but my feelings are changing.
 I leave the window and sneak downstairs, so the folks can’t hear me as I dial Aunt Helen’s in New England.
 Her cheery voice answers on the second ring.